 The thirteenth installment in Robert Jordan’s Wheel of Time series was an overall excellent book with a great balance of action, exposition, character development and plot progression.
 This balance has been the bane of many books throughout the middle of this series, but since the eleventh installment it has fully returned to form.

-My full video review can be found HERE
+My full video and written analysis can be found below.

 It has been nearly four years since I touched this blog and a lot has happened in the interim.
 Continue reading

 Another week in the United States and another tragedy at the hands of a firearm.

 Not to kick a dead horse, but I feel like I’ve been here before…

 Then I was told that guns aren’t the issue with Alton Sterling or Philando Castile, or the Dallas Police officers for that matter.

 It’s about Obama and the death of America.
 It’s about division.

 Then we were told Alton Sterling was shot because he was reaching for his gun.